Landau Levels and the Issue of Gauge Invariance in Confined Spaces: Landau Levels in a Circular Quantum Dot

-In Fig.~(\ref{prob_density1}) we show contours of $|\Psi_{n_r,\ell}(r,\phi)|^2$ for $\gamma=150$ for various values of $n_r$ and $\ell$.
-These indicate that the wave function amplitude moves out from the centre as $|\ell|$ increases, as noted analytically for the free space result.
 We should note that Fig.~(\ref{prob_density1}) looks very ``orderly'' when it comes to the progression of the number of nodes (as one moves to the right, increasing $n_r$) and the radius of maximum amplitude (as one moves down, increasing $|\ell|$).
 This is because we have complete control of the quantum numbers, as stressed with respect to Fig.~(\ref{circular_eigen_ell}).
 This scenario is different when we simply order all the states according to their energies [this was done to produce Fig.~(\ref{circular_eigen})].
 This will make the progression of states somewhat disordered, {\it for a reason entirely different} than the disorder already noted in connection with Fig.~(\ref{circular_eigen}). {\it That} disorder was visible to the eye.
-Now we are referring to the quasi-degenerate states in the plateau regions, where the disorder {\it is not visible, but nonetheless exists at a level lower than than $10^{-16}$} (so it is invisible even to the computer, using double precision accuracy).
+Now we are referring to the quasi-degenerate states in the plateau regions, where the disorder {\it is not visible, but nonetheless exists at a level lower than $10^{-16}$} (so it is invisible even to the computer, using double precision accuracy).
 For this reason, even in the plateau regions in Fig.~(\ref{circular_eigen}), the states may be ``out of order,'' and a state with a higher $|\ell|$ may be ranked lower (according to energy) compared with a lower $|\ell|$ state.
 To avoid this we artificially include a {\it very shallow} parabolic trap, whose sole purpose is to break the remaining quasi-degeneracy, so that the progression of states is orderly.
 The resulting contour plots are shown in Fig.~(\ref{prob_density1b}).
-We will discuss in more detail the introduction of this ``degeneracy-breaking'' potential in the next section.
-Including it as we do here does not change any of the results concerning energy that are visible to the eye; it does order the quasi-degenerate energy levels at the $10^{-10}$ level, so the computer ``knows'' which states are supposed to come first, and does not resort to a somewhat random linear combination, as happens when there is a degenerate subspace of solutions.